thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 Finally, for the telemetry key "co2", we will define the following conditions for creating and clearing alarms:

-Alarm Creation:
+Alarm creation:

 - If the CO2 level is equal to or exceeds `490` ppm  but does not exceed `500` ppm, the alarm with severity type "Major" will be created.
 - If the CO2 level exceeds `500` ppm, the alarm with severity type "Critical" will be triggered.

-Alarm Clearing:
+Alarm clearing:

 - The alarm will be cleared when the CO2 level drops below `490` ppm.

 {% include images-gallery.html imageCollection="final-co2-alarm-rules" %}

 <br>
-Now that we have defined all the alarm rules for the "air-sensor" device profile, the next step is to add a widget to manage the alarms.
+Now that we have defined all the alarm rules for the **air-sensor** device profile, the next step is to add a widget to manage the alarms.

 <br>

 **Import device profile**

-If, for any reason, you were unable to configure the rules mentioned above, you can [download the air-sensor device profile with pre-configured alarm rules](/docs/user-guide/advanced-guides-for-working-with-dashboard/files-from-tutorial/air_sensor_imported_.json){:target="_blank"} and import it into your ThingsBoard instance.
+If, for any reason, you were unable to configure the rules mentioned above, you can [download the air-sensor device profile with pre-configured alarm rules](/docs/user-guide/advanced-guides-for-working-with-dashboard/files-from-tutorial/air_sensor_imported.json){:target="_blank"} and import it into your ThingsBoard instance.

 {% capture difference %}
-**Important!** If you choose to import the device profile, you will need to assign the new device profile "**air-sensor(imported)**" to all devices currently using the "**air-sensor**" device profile, specifically the **Indoor Air Quality Sensor** and **IAQ Sensor**.
+**Important!** If you choose to import the device profile, you will need to assign the new device profile **air-sensor(imported)** to all devices currently using the **air-sensor** device profile, specifically the **Indoor Air Quality Sensor** and **IAQ Sensor**.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

+## Customizing rule chain

+As you may recall, [we created a separate rule chain](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3/#simulation-of-the-devices-telemetry-data){:target="_blank"} where telemetry for our devices is generated by generator nodes and directly stored in the database.
+However, for the reminder rules configured in the device profiles to work, messages from the generator nodes must pass through the [device profile](/docs/{{docsPrefix}}user-guide/device-profiles/#device-profile-rule-node){:target="_blank"} node before being stored in the database.
+The device profile rule node processes all incoming messages and reacts to the telemetry values.
+Therefore, we need to add the device profile node in the [Device Telemetry Emulators rule chain](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3/#simulation-of-the-devices-telemetry-data){:target="_blank"} before the "save timeseries" node.

+- Go to the "Rule chains" page, and open the "Device Telemetry Emulators" rule chain;
+- Remove all links from the "generator" nodes to the "save telemetry" node;
+- Find the "device profile" node in the node library, and drag it into the rule chain canvas;
+- Node configuration window will be opened.
+Name it "Device profile node", and click "Add";
+- Link the "generator" nodes to the "device profile" node.
+Select the "Success" link for these connections;
+- Connect the "device profile" node to the "save timeseries" node.
+Again, select the "Success" link;
+- Afterwards, save rule chain.

+{% include images-gallery.html imageCollection="customizing-rule-chain-1" %}

 ## Adding alarms table widget